schnetzlerjoe/polymarket-rs-client/README.md

 An async rust client for interacting with [Polymarket](https://polymarket.com/).

+> [!NOTE]
+> This code is still in active developement and alpha quality.
+Use at your own risk.

 ## Why use this instead of the official client?

 1. You get to write Rust!